What is expected of Industry Reference Committee (IRC) members?

 There is a code of conduct to guide how IRC members undertake their committee duties.
 All IRC members are expected to abide by the following code of conduct.

-- are required to undertake their duties as a committee member in good faith—that is, they must:
+Members of IRCs are required to undertake their duties as a committee member in good faith—that is, they:

-- act in line with the principles for developing training packages agreed by the Council of Australian Governments (COAG) Industry and Skills Council
+- must act in line with the principles for developing training packages agreed by the Skills National Reform Committee

 - must not improperly use their IRC position or information obtained in the role to gain an advantage for themselves or others